-54. UNEP and the United Nations Office at Nairobi (UNON) continue to work closely with the CITES Secretariat by providing support and guidance on administrative and financial issues.
+59. UNEP and the United Nations Office at Nairobi (UNON) continue to work closely with the CITES Secretariat by providing support and guidance on administrative and financial issues.

-55. In line with UNEP Governing Council decision 23/4, UNON has continued during 2005 its effort to improve the flow of financial information to ensure that the UNEP-administered convention secretariats have up-to-date and accurate information.
-It is expected that the installation of the United Nations Integrated Management Information System (IMIS) in UNEP-administered convention secretariat facilities will be completed by mid-2006.
+60. In line with UNEP Governing Council decision 23/4, UNON has continued during 2007 its effort to improve the flow of financial information to ensure that the UNEP-administered convention secretariats have up-to-date and accurate information.
+The installation of the United Nations Integrated Management Information System (IMIS) in UNEP-administered convention secretariat facilities has been completed.